philwhiteuk/cv/_projects/cloud-migration.md

     - Rackspace
     - GCP
     - Devops
+start_date: "2015-11-01"
 ---
-1. Migrating production workload from Rackspace to GCP Enabling teams to build and deploy autonomously with building blocks provided via a Jenkins pipeline
+1. Migrating production workload from Rackspace to GCP
+2. Enabling teams to build and deploy autonomously with building blocks provided via a Jenkins pipeline
-2. Researching and costing options for different providers
+3. Researching and costing options for different providers